- The Pilgrim's Credential:

 - Speak slowly, simply and politely: Speak with simple words and pronounce every sound.
 Make single nouns work as entire sentences and begin each request with PLEASE (e.g. “Por favor, ¿el albergue?”)

-- Avoid using English slang and try to use internationally understood words: Many Europeans will draw a blank if you say 'break' or 'vacation,' but they will understand when you say 'holiday.'
+- Avoid using English slang and try to use internationally understood words: Many Europeans will draw a blank if you say 'break' or escape,' but they will understand when you say 'holiday.'
 If you say 'restroom' or 'bathroom,' you will get no room, but 'toilet' is direct, simple, and understood.

 - Exaggerate the local accent and use hand signals and body language to communicate.
 Be uninhibited—self-consciousness kills communication.